CI/CD Integration

 Settings > CI/CD > Variables > ALLYPROOF_API_KEY

-Trigger a scan by sending a POST request to the scan API:
+Trigger a scan by sending a POST request to the scan API.
+The site must already be added and verified in your AllyProof dashboard.

 Content-Type: application/json